A comprehensive clean bulk meal plan (guide to clean bulking)

 All foods are not created equal.

 But all of these foods are calorie dense making it easier to consume extra calories.
-That means that you can easily consume enough calories to increase your weight instead of eating something like lettece where you would need to eat bags of it to reach the same amount of calories consumed with peanut butter for example..
+That means that you can easily consume enough calories to increase your weight instead of eating something like lettuce where you would need to eat bags of it to reach the same amount of calories consumed with peanut butter for example..
 Remember it’s energy in versus energy out at the end of the day.
 It doesn’t matter if the food is deemed “healthy” or “unhealthy” if we eat more calories than what are body needs then we will gain weight.
+The difference is that eating nutrient dense food will aid recovery much better and we can train harder.

 Which side to choose?